How Does Google Generate Responsive Search Ads?

-Automation is something we’re seeing more frequently in the Google Ads platform, from performance max campaigns and smart campaigns to automated bidding and now Google sunsetting ETAs and favouring RSAs.
-Ultimately AI is streamlining paid advertising, making it more accessible and easier to use but on the flip side we lose some control and metric to report on.
-For now testing automation and collecting data is the key to optimising any Google Ads account.
+Automation is something we’re seeing more frequently in the Google Ads platform, from performance max campaigns and smart campaigns, to automated bidding - and now Google sunsetting ETAs and favouring RSAs.
+Ultimately AI is streamlining paid advertising, making it more accessible and easier to use - but we do lose some control and metric to report on.
+For now, testing automation and collecting data is the key to optimising any Google Ads account.

 Keeping up with the constantly changing Google Ads platform can be frustrating.
 If you need any help updating your Google Ads account or advice for managing the transition to RSAs we can help - Get in touch.